benfjohnson/developer-dot/avatax/errors/ModelStateInvalid.md

     {
       "code": "ModelStateInvalid",
       "number": 70,
+      "message": "Invalid JSON object.",
-      "message": "One or more parameters in your request were incorrect.", "description": "The value '-1-' is not a valid '-0-'.", "faultCode": "Client",
+      "description": "The request body does not represent a valid JSON object.
+The value '-1-' is not a valid '-0-'.", "faultCode": "Client",
       "helpLink": "http://developer.avalara.com/avatax/errors/ModelStateInvalid",
       "severity": "Error"